Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Acknowledgment

 \section{Acknowledgment}

 \fi

 We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan Xp GPU used for this research.
-The work is supported by Hikvision gift fund, DARPA SIMPLEX N66001-15-C-4035, ONR MURI N00014-16-1-2007, DARPA ARO W911NF-16-1-0579, and DARPA N66001-17-2-4029.
-We thank Erik Nijkamp for his help on coding.
-We thank Siyuan Huang for helpful discussions.
+The work is supported by NSF DMS-2015577, DARPA SIMPLEX N66001-15-C-4035, ONR MURI N00014-16-1-2007, DARPA ARO W911NF-16-1-0579, DARPA N66001-17-2-4029, and XSEDE grant ASC180018. \ifCLASSOPTIONcaptionsoff